hl2vr/hl2vr.github.io/_pages/manual.md

 By default, "fixed horizon" is enabled.
 This allows your view to move with the vehicle, but disables any view rolling.
 (This means you can be moved around, but you always remain upright.)

-The "base game default" mode is available for roller coaster enthusiasts.
+The "no comfort" mode is available for roller coaster enthusiasts.
+Do not use this unless you've got an iron stomach.

+The "decoupled camera" option allows you to turn the camera independently from the vehicle's orientation with your primary-hand stick, whereas the off-hand stick still accelerates and turns the vehicle.
+The movement stick is directional.

 The "3rd person camera" changes the vehicle rides to a 3rd person camera perspective.
 In this mode, the camera follows the vehicle at a distance and is not directly subjected to the vehicle's rapid movements and turns, which should reduce motion sickness dramatically.
-It does, however, make controlling the vehicles a little more awkward.
+The movement stick is directional.

+The "Teleporting camera" is another 3rd person camera option.
+The vehicles still move freely, but your camera does not - instead, it teleports in regular intervals to a third-person view just behind the vehicle.
+This is designed to help the most motion-sickness prone users.

 In the future, we may implement an additional mode where the vehicle rides are put on a virtual 2D screen in front of the user, so that everyone has a chance to get through the vehicle sections in the game.
 (This mode would of course be less immersive than the current ones, as it would remove any 3D effect from the experience.)